Frequently asked questions

 How can I control who accesses my backoffice using IP filtering?

 Yes.
 On Cloud you can add an IP filter of your choosing.
 There are a few things you need to pay attention to though.
-Umbraco Deploy will still need to be able to talk to the different environments in your Cloud website and you should of course still be able to use the site locally.
+Umbraco Deploy will still need to be able to talk to the different environments in your Cloud website and you should still be able to use the site locally.

 Learn more about this and how to set it up in our Security section.